silent-chen/Together-backend/README.md

 Using express.js (node.js) as backend. sequelize.js as ORM.

 ## Usage
+Change the database name and password in env.js to fit on your local database

 If have yarn installed (recommended!)
 ```[shell]
 yarn && yarn start